Altinity/terraform-aws-eks-clickhouse/docs/blueprint.md

 ```

 ## Next Steps
-> Is this ok?
-Should we add more detail here or consider other topics?

 - Explore options for deploying Multi Node Clusters for higher availability and scalability.
 - Implement Monitoring & Observability solutions for in-depth performance and health insights.
 - Consider additional security measures, backup strategies, and disaster recovery plans.